Code of Business Conduct

 CODE OF CONDUCT AND BUSINESS ETHICS

-Over the past eighty years, Revlon has worked hard to build our brands and our reputation.
-The success of our company is a direct result of our values and the demonstration of integrity in everything we do.
-We are a company that believes how we conduct business matters as much as the results we achieve.
-Our global growth is built on the trust that consumers place in our brands, our high quality products, the partnerships we have with suppliers, commercial partners and our respect for the communities where we operate.
-Above all, we aim to grow our business sustainably and responsibly.
+For more than 100 years, Revlon has worked hard to build our brands and our reputation.
+Our global growth is built on the trust that consumers place in our brands, our high-quality products, the partnerships we have with our suppliers and commercial partners, and our respect for the communities in which we operate.

 As a U.S. public company with a truly global presence, Revlon is subject to numerous laws, rules and regulations.
-It is the responsibility of each and every Revlon employee, officer and director worldwide to protect our Company by conducting ourselves in strict compliance with the letter and spirit of this Code of Conduct and Business Ethics (the “Code”) as well as with all applicable laws, and by speaking up if you have compliance concerns.
+It is the responsibility of Revlon people worldwide to protect our Company by acting in strict compliance with the letter and spirit of this Code of Conduct and Business Ethics (the “Code”) as well as with all applicable laws, and by speaking up with compliance questions or concerns.

-This Code of Conduct and Business Ethics (the “Code”) applies to all Revlon operations, affiliates, and joint ventures, including Elizabeth Arden (collectively, “Revlon” or the “Company”), as well as all directors, officers, employees, and contract labor (collectively, all “Revlon People”).
+This Code of Conduct and Business Ethics (the “Code”) applies to all Revlon operations, subsidiaries, affiliates, and joint ventures, (collectively, “Revlon” or the “Company”), as well as all directors, officers, employees, and contract labor (collectively, all “Revlon People”).

 The Code describes the fundamental principles that guide our conduct.
 Every Company employee has a responsibility to understand and comply with this Code as well as all additional Company policies and procedures and applicable laws, rules and regulations.